Rust Belt: History

-Deindustrialization and China shock
+Deindustrialization and free trade

 Studies by David Autor, David Dorn and Gordon Hanson show that increased free trade with China cost Americans around one million manufacturing workers between 1991 and 2007.
 Competition from Chinese imports has led to manufacturing job losses and declining wages.
 They also found that offsetting job gains in other industries never materialized.
 Closed companies no longer order goods and services from local non-manufacturing firms and former industrial workers may be unemployed for years or permanently.
 Increased import exposure reduces wages in the non-manufacturing sector due to lower demand for non-manufacturing goods and increased labor supply from workers who have lost their manufacturing jobs.
 Other work by this team of economists, with Daron Acemoglu and Brendan Price, estimates that competition from Chinese imports cost the U.S. as many as 2.4 million jobs in total between 1999 and 2011.

 Avraham Ebenstein, Margaret McMillan, Ann Harrison also pointed out in their article “Why are American Workers getting Poorer?
 China, Trade and Offshoring” these negative effects of trade with China on American workers.

 Although Autor, Dorn, and Hanson have documented the adverse effects of Chinese import competition on certain U.S. regions, they have emphasized that these findings reflect the broader impact of economic disruptions, including technological change and recessions, rather than trade alone.
 They do not dispute the overall economic benefits of free trade.
 Instead of advocating protectionist measures like tariffs, the authors argue that policy responses should focus on helping workers adapt to change.

 Several empirical studies have challenged or nuanced the conclusions of the influential “China Shock” literature by David Autor, David Dorn, and Gordon Hanson, which attributes significant U.S. manufacturing job losses to rising Chinese import competition.

 A general equilibrium model by Caliendo, Dvorkin, and Parro (2019) estimated that only around 15 percent of manufacturing job losses between 2000 and 2007 were attributable to the China Shock.
 Their analysis also found compensating gains in other sectors and regions, suggesting a more limited overall national impact.

 Clément de Chaisemartin and Ziteng Lei (2023) identified a methodological flaw in the original 2013 Autor-Dorn-Hanson paper and found that, under a more robust empirical approach, Chinese imports did not cause statistically significant declines in U.S. manufacturing employment.